nguyenvukhang/kitty2/docs/kittens/themes.rst

 -----------------------

 You can also create your own themes as :file:`.conf` files.
-Put them in the :file:`themes` sub-directory of the :ref:`kitty config directory <confloc>`, usually, :file:`~/.config/kitty/themes`.
+Put them in the :file:`themes` sub-directory of the :ref:`alatty config directory <confloc>`, usually, :file:`~/.config/alatty/themes`.
 The kitten will automatically add them to the list of themes.
 You can use this to modify the builtin themes, by giving the conf file the name :file:`Some theme name.conf` to override the builtin theme of that name.
 Here, ``Some theme name`` is the actual builtin theme name, not